wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

 #### Create an integration project

-An Integration project is a maven multi module project, which will contain all the required modules for the integration solution.
+An Integration project is a maven multi module project containing all the required modules for the integration solution.

 {!includes/create-new-project.md!}